Doctoral Internship in Counselor Education

 Dear Prospective Internship Applicant:

 Following the review of applications, our training committee selects a list of finalists who are assessed as having experiences and goals that are identified as being a "good fit" with the training expectations at our site.
-An in person interview is conducted with the finalist pool with at least two members of the training committee.
+An in person interview is conducted with the finalist pool with at least two members of the training committee and a second interview is conducted with the training director.
 Interviews usually last approximately 30 minutes.
 The Training Committee and the training director make a final selection and contact the successful candidate.

 Please refer to our Commitment to Diversity Awareness and Social Justice Training Statements.